Baptist Faith and Message: History

-Although the Southern Baptist Convention was organized in 1845, no formal confession of faith was adopted until Baptist theologian Edgar Young Mullins led the denomination to adopt the original BF&M in 1925.
+The old Triennial Convention, from which the Southern Baptist Convention split, had adopted both the Philadelphia Confession of Faith of 1742 and the New Hampshire Confession of Faith of 1833 as confessions of faith but did not require local churches to subscribe to either.
+Although the SBC was organized in 1845, no formal confession of faith was adopted until Baptist theologian Edgar Young Mullins led the denomination to adopt the original BF&M in 1925.
 Described as "the New Hampshire Confession of Faith [of 1833], revised at certain points, and with some additional articles growing out of present needs," it was intended as "a reaffirmation of Christian fundamentals," which was deemed necessary because of "the prevalence of naturalism in the modern teaching and preaching of religion."